rullmann/bundlewrap-telegraf/README.md

 Enabling this option and setting the metadata will create an additional config and open firewalld to accept these connections.
 In combination with the [collectd-minimal](https://github.com/rullmann/bundlewrap-collectd-minimal) bundle this allows you to retrieve and store data for special services from collectd.

+### Binary Install form armhf

+InfluxData provides repositories for various distributions, but only limited support for architectures.
+Therefore on some systems like armhf architecture a binary install is required.
+Enabling this option will not use `pkg_dnf` items.
+Instead it will deploy an install script and perform other necessary steps to get telegraf up and running.
+Simply set `binary_install` to `True` to use this option.

 ### Custom Configurations